jobbrIO/docs/dev/tooling.md

 3. Install Sphinx

     Sphinx is the document rendering engine that is also used to generate jobbr.readthedocs.io.
-The following command will install Sphinx and all other related packages in your Phyton installation.
+The following command will install Sphinx and all other related packages in your Python installation.

     ```
     C:\Users\michael>pip install sphinx